 Straddle duals are more expensive but can help you avoid most costly in-field breakdowns resulting from cracked rims.

 Option 3.
-Expanded-Band Straddle Duals: The Strongest Dual Setup
+Expanded-Band Straddle Duals

 Combine Expanded-Band Straddle Dual Diagram